HunterKart/proficiency-faculty-evaluation/docs/prd.md

 -   **As a** User (Faculty, Department Head, or Admin), **I want** to view the processed and aggregated evaluation results on my role-specific dashboard, **so that** I can gain clear, visual insights into performance.
 -   **Acceptance Criteria:**
-    1. The API must implement a **hybrid data retrieval strategy**:
-        -   For finalized/locked evaluation periods (`is_final_snapshot` = true), data must be fetched directly from the aggregate tables for historical performance.
+    1. The API must implement a **hybrid data retrieval strategy**: For finalized/locked evaluation periods, data is fetched from aggregate tables; for the current, provisional period, data is calculated on-the-fly and cached.
-        -   For the current, provisional evaluation period, data must be calculated on-the-fly from the raw submission tables and the results must be cached (leveraging Redis) to provide near real-time dashboard updates.
-    2. The API logic for institutional and cross-departmental dashboards must ensure that only the shared, **"common core criteria"** are used for aggregations and comparisons.
-    3. When a user drills down into a specific department's results where an override form was used, the API must provide data for **all criteria**, including both the core and department-specific ones.
-    4. The main dashboard must display a **word cloud** of keywords.
-By default, it shows a "combined" view.
-A user action (e.g., a toggle) must allow switching to a "detailed" view presenting three separate word clouds for **positive, neutral, and negative** keywords.
+    2. The main dashboard must display a **word cloud** of keywords, with a user action to switch between a "combined" view and separate views for **positive, neutral, and negative** keywords.
-    5. The dashboard must display **bar charts** for sentiment and numerical breakdowns.
-The default is a "side-by-side" layout.
-A user action must switch to a "detailed" vertical layout that includes specific KPIs:
+    3. The dashboard must display **bar charts** for sentiment and numerical breakdowns, with a user action to switch between a "side-by-side" layout and a "detailed" vertical layout with specific KPIs.
-        -   **Qualitative KPIs:** Display the count and percentage for each sentiment category, along with the top three keywords associated with each.
-        -   **Quantitative KPIs:** Display the overall quantitative score, the highest and lowest rated criteria with their scores, and a comparison metric showing the change from the previous evaluation period.
-    6. The **Department Head and Admin dashboards** must implement the "mode-switching" functionality, allowing them to view aggregated data for a whole department or drill down to a specific faculty member's results.
+    4. The **Department Head and Admin dashboards** must implement the "mode-switching" functionality, allowing them to view aggregated data for a whole department or drill down to a specific faculty member's results.
+    5. To protect evaluator anonymity, the UI must prevent the viewing of raw open-ended comments associated with a chart or data point unless the total number of underlying responses meets a defined minimum threshold of 3 or more.
-    7. All visualizations must clearly indicate when data is **"Provisional"** versus **"Final."**
+    6. All visualizations must clearly indicate when data is **"Provisional"** versus **"Final."**.
-    8. All dashboards must clearly label and visually distinguish between analytics derived from **'Imported Historical Data'** versus **'Live Proficiency Data'.**
+    7. All dashboards must clearly label and visually distinguish between analytics derived from **'Imported Historical Data'** versus **'Live Proficiency Data'**.

 **Story 5.6: Evaluation Report Generation and Export**

--   **As a** User (Faculty, Department Head, or Admin), **I want** to access a dedicated reports page to generate and download comprehensive evaluation results, **so that** I can easily archive, share, and analyze data offline in a structured manner.
+-   **As a** User (Faculty, Department Head, or Admin), **I want** to use a "Report Center" to generate, track, and download comprehensive evaluation results, **so that** I can easily archive and analyze data offline.
 -   **Acceptance Criteria:**
-    1. A "Download Reports" link shall be present in the main side navigation panel, leading to a dedicated report generation page.
+    1. A "Report Center" link in the side navigation leads to a dedicated page with two main areas: "Generate Report" and "My Reports".
-    2. On the reports page, the user is presented with the same filter and view/mode controls available on their main dashboard.
-    3. After setting the desired filters, the user can select an export format: **PDF** or **CSV/Excel**.
-    4. For **PDF format**, the backend must use the **WeasyPrint** library to generate a professionally formatted document containing the key data visualizations and summary tables based on the selected filters.
-    5. For **CSV/Excel format**, the backend must use the **pandas** library to generate a well-structured file containing the detailed aggregated numerical and sentiment scores.
-    6. The generated file is returned to the user, initiating a download in their browser.
+    2. The "Generate Report" area allows a user to select a predefined report type and apply relevant filters.
+    3. The system will use smart logic to either generate simple reports synchronously (immediate download) or enqueue complex reports as an asynchronous background job.
+    4. The "My Reports" area acts as an inbox, listing all generated reports with their status (e.g., 'Generating', 'Ready', 'Failed').
+    5. Users receive a notification when an asynchronous report is ready and can download it from the "My Reports" list.
+    6. The system supports exporting reports in both **PDF** (via WeasyPrint) and **CSV/Excel** (via pandas) formats.

 #### **Epic 6: AI-Powered Actionable Intelligence**